Apple AirPods Review

 Running and working out

 By the way, I am using Apple Watch Series 2 Nike Plus edition, which is another part of my Perfect Setup 2017 series.
-I will publish the review for them in coming weeks.
+I will publish the review for them in the coming weeks.

 Charging case is great